 The School operates a Units System for serious disciplinary matters and this system runs alongside the disciplinary system outlined above.
 All serious sanctions result in a pupil being awarded a specified number of these Units.
-Guidance is given in the relevant sections above, but the Headmaster can award more or fewer Units for a sanction as deemed appropriate.
+Guidance is given in the relevant sections above, but the Headmaster or a Deputy Head can award more or fewer Units for a sanction as deemed appropriate.
 The following acts as a guide: